ccharon/netdrive/README.md

 This repo provides M. Brutmans mTCP NetDrive as Systemd Service. https://www.brutman.com/mTCP/mTCP_NetDrive.html

-Right now as of release 20240816, the ebuild is only tested on amd64.
-The netdrive executable was only binding to ipv6.
-As a temporary workaround, the ebuild will patch the executable to bind to ipv4.
-The patch is based on a testing version provided by M. Brutman.
-Also the patch is amd64 only.

 ### Adding the repo
 to add this repo to your installation use
 ```bash